-The DevExpress section is automatically created within a Web.Config file when any DevExpress MVC extension is added to a page using the Insert DevExpress MVC Extension Wizard or an application is created using the Template Gallery.
+The DevExpress section is automatically created within a Web.Config file when any DevExpress web control is added to the Design area or an application is created using the Template Gallery.
 By default, this section contains option settings that allow you to control different aspects of DevExpress functionality, and it lists all available DevExpress options.

 See the following help topic for more information: Web.Config Options Overview.